n0v1/envoy-grpc-json-transcoder-object-array-query-string/README.md

 # Passing Array of Objects via Envoy gRPC-JSON Transcoder

-I noticed that Envoy sends (or at least the gRPC service receives) a different protobuf buffer depending on how request data is sent to Envoy.
+I noticed that Envoy sends (or at least the upstream gRPC service receives) a different protobuf message depending on how request data is sent to Envoy.

+This has been filed as [Envoy issue #32143](https://github.com/envoyproxy/envoy/issues/32143).

 ## Data sent in request body